daceloc007/Python-1-Assignment/assignment.md

 We have already been introduced to many of the [built-in functions](https://docs.python.org/3/library/functions.html#len) in Python.
 In this exercise we will be getting some practice with lists and strings.
-There are many ways to manipulate strings.
+There are several ways to manipulate these types of iterables.
 We are going to use the [string module](https://docs.python.org/3/library/string.html) to showcase some of Python's additional functionality for working with strings.
 We will cover modules in another lesson, but at a high level we are exposing access to additional Python tools.
-We will also leverage the [random module](https://docs.python.org/3/library/random.html).
+We will also leverage the [random module](https://docs.python.org/3/library/random.html) to answer this question.

 We are going to build a password generator.
 Let's make the assumption that every password you generate needs to contain at least one symbol, one uppercase letter and one lowercase letter.